 UNI's Educator Preparation Program recognizes that public education is an important component of realizing a vibrant democracy, healthy environment, and safe communities.
 As such, it is important that schools, from the classroom to the playground, are grounded in a perspective that reflects a deep concern for social justice.
-Drawing upon Bell (2007), we define social justice as both a process and goal.
+Drawing upon Adams et al. (2022), we define social justice as both a process and goal.
 As a process, social justice calls educators to model a democratic method in their interactions with parents and students-to privilege transparency, shared-decision making power, and accessibility.
-As a goal, social justice "includes a vision of society in which the distribution of resources is equitable and all members are physically and psychologically secure" (p.
+As a goal, social justice speaks to "a world in which individuals have equitable access to resources, opportunities, and social power and are both able to develop their full capacities and capable of interacting democratically with others" (p.
 1).
 In other words, the goal of social justice is to realize a society where individuals are free to live, learn, and love to the full extent of their capabilities.
 Overall, an education grounded in social justice recognizes that schools do not inhabit a vacuum-the struggles that educators face are connected to and reflective of larger systems of inequality that must be challenged to ensure an optimal learning environment.

 UNI's Educator Preparation Program acknowledges that the history of public schooling shows a checkered history for efforts to realize a socially just education (Spring, 2012).
 On one hand, schools have reinforced privilege.
 People at the intersections of White, male, and wealthy have had access to educational opportunities that allowed them to maintain an undue amount of influence over social, political, and familial life.
 On the other hand, schools have perpetuated oppression based on perceived group membership (see Hardiman, Jackson & Griffin, 2007).
 Native American boarding schools, school segregation between White and Black students, and so-called "ability tracking" based on gender are just a few examples of the ways that traditionally marginalized groups have been oppressed within school systems.
-Unfortunately, many of these problems, or their legacies, continue to afflict contemporary education (Kozol, 2005).
+Many of these problems, or their legacies, continue to afflict contemporary education.
 We believe that without due diligence, sensitive training, and persistent organizing, educators risk perpetuating these societal ills in their schools and into society.